m12Passarini/Arch-Config/README.md

 bash install.sh
 ```

 Then your installation is done.
-Now you can type:
+Now you can reboot and then use hyprland:

 ```
-exit
 hyprland
 ```